apache/pulsar/site2/docs/client-libraries-java.md

 ```

-With that implementation, you can send
+With that implementation, you can send messages to partitioned topics as below.

 ```java